wp-plugins/sitelinks-search-box/readme.txt

 = Are there any known incompatibilities? =
 Please don't use it with WordPress MultiSite, as it has not been tested.
+If you use [WordPress SEO by Yoast](https://wordpress.org/plugins/wordpress-seo/) version 1.6 or newer, you don't need to use this plugin, as this feature has been included in the version 1.6 update.
+There is more info here: [Yoast Changelog](https://wordpress.org/plugins/wordpress-seo/changelog/).

 = Do you make use of SITELINK SEARCH BOX yourself? = Of course we do. ;-)